abatten/abatten.github.io/_tutorials/2023-02-27-bash-aliases.md

 alias .....="cd ../../../.."
 alias -- -="cd -"
 ```
-To go backwards from a directory (`cd ..`) I can just use `..`.
+To go backwards from a directory (`cd ..`) I can use `..`.
 Or I use `...` to go
-backwards two directories, etc
+backward two directories, etc

-Also, I can use `-` to switch between the last two directoties that I was in.
+Also, I can use `-` to switch between the last two directories I was in.
-Useful when I need to swap between two entirely different directories quickly a few times.
+I find `-` helpful when I need to swap between two entirely different directories quickly a few times.

 ## Open the current terminal directory in Finder.
 ```bash
 alias f="open -a Finder ./"
 ```
-Quite often I want to open whatever directory I am in with Finder.
-This is usually
+I often want to open whatever directory I am in with Finder to look at all the file thumbnails.
-so I can look at all of the thumbnails of images quickly reather than opening files from
-the terminal.
-So by just typing `f` I open up Finder 'here'.
+So by just typing `f`, I open up Finder 'here' rather than having to open the files themselves in the terminal.

-## Refresh bash session in same directory.
+## Quickly refresh Bash session.
 ```bash
 alias restart="source ~/.bash_profile"         #  Quickly refresh shell
 ```
-I use `restart` to quickly refresh the bash shell without having to close then open
+I use `restart` to quickly refresh the bash shell without having to close and then open
 a new terminal.
-I usually use this after I've edited my `.bashrc`, `.bash_profile` or `.bash_aliases` file.
+I usually use this after I've edited my `.bashrc`, `.bash_profile` or `.bash_aliases` files.

 ## Hide/Show all Desktop Icons.
 ```bash
 alias hidedesktop="defaults write com.apple.finder CreateDesktop -bool false; killall Finder;" alias showdesktop="defaults write com.apple.finder CreateDesktop -bool true; killall Finder;"
 ```
-These are useful for when I have a presentation and I don't want everyone
+These are useful when I have a presentation, and I don't want everyone
 to know how messy my desktop is.
-I just type `hidedesktop` in the terminal,
+I type `hidedesktop` in the terminal,
-and all of my icons disappear.
-(THe files are still there but they dont render
-the icon itself.
-If I want to bring them back I just type `showdesktop`.
+and all my icons disappear (the files are still there, but the icon isn't displayed).
+If I want to return them, I type `showdesktop`.

-## Count the number of files in all sub directories.
+## Count the number of files in all subdirectories.
 ```bash
 alias count='find . -type f | wc -l'           #  Count files
 ```
-I use this whenever I need to know how many files there are in my current dirrectory.
-Note that this also includes hidden files, but doesn't include directories themselves.
+I use this whenever I need to know how many files there are in my current directory.
+Note that this also includes hidden files but doesn't include directories.
-So if you have directory that contains two directories, one containing 2 files and another with 3 files, `count` will return 5.
+So if you have a directory that contains two subdirectories, one containing 2 files and another with 3 files, `count` will return 5.

 ## Get IP Address and External IP Address.
 ```bash
 alias ip="ipconfig getifaddr en0"
 alias ipext="curl -s http://checkip.dyndns.org/ | grep -o '[0-9][0-9]*.[0-9][0-9]*.[0-9][0-9]*.[0-9]*'"
 ```
 Sometimes I need to find my current IP address, and instead of googling "What is my IP address?" every time,
 I use `ip` and `ipext` to find my internal and external IP addresses.

 Your "internal IP address" is the IP address you use on your local, internal network (i.e. LAN).
-Your "external IP address" is the IP address you use when communicating to other machines on the internet.
+Your "external IP address" is the IP address you use when communicating with other machines on the internet.
 This is assigned by your internet service provider.

 ### All of the aliases from this tutorial.